uc-cdis/gen3.org/content/resources/user/gen3-client.md

 ### Mac OS X / Linux Installation Instructions

 1. [Download the latest Mac OS X or Linux version of the gen3-client here](https://github.com/uc-cdis/cdis-data-client/releases/latest).
-2. Unzip the archive
+2. Unzip the archive.
-3. Add the unzipped executable to a directory, for example: `~/.gen3/gen3-client.exe.`
+3. Add the unzipped executable to a directory, for example: `~/.gen3/gen3-client.exe`.
 4. Open a terminal window.
-5. Add the directory containing the executable to your Path environment variable by entering this command in the terminal: `echo 'export PATH=$PATH:~/.gen3' >>~/.bash_profile`.
+5. Add the directory containing the executable to your Path environment variable by entering this command in the terminal: `echo 'export PATH=$PATH:~/.gen3' >> ~/.bash_profile`.

 Now you can execute the program by opening a terminal window and entering the command `gen3-client`.